 - 1. Anyone who is not a regular staff member or student of the school will be considered a visitor. - 2.
 All visitors to the school must enter through the designated single point of entry and report to the office of the Principal upon arrival at the school.
 There they will present photo identification, sign the visitor's register and will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds.
-The visitor must return the badge to the main entry point before leaving the building. - 3.
+The visitor must return the badge to the main entry point before leaving the building.
+Visitors must have their temperature taken and will be asked to leave the premises if their temperature exceeds allowable limits.
+Visitors must follow State and local health and safety protocols and must comply with applicable social distancing requirements. - 3.
 Visitors attending school functions that are open to the public after regular school hours, such as parent-teacher organization meetings or public gatherings, are not required to signin. - 4.
 Parents or citizens who wish to observe a classroom or school activity while school is in session must arrange such visits in advance with the classroom teacher(s) and Building Principal. - 5.
 Teachers are expected to teach and will not be able to take class time to discuss individual matters with visitors. - 6.
 Any unauthorized person on school property will be reported to the Principal or his or her designee.
 Unauthorized persons will be asked to leave.
 The police may be called if the situation warrants. - 7.
-All visitors are expected to meet the expectations for public conduct on school property contained in this code of conduct. - Ref: Education Law §§1708; 2801
+All visitors are expected to meet the expectations for public conduct on school property contained in this code of conduct.